AleksandrNovato/PythonSimpleAlgsAndStructs/README.md

 # PythonSimpleAlgsAndStructs
-#lib currently empty and locates in tests
+#lib currently empty and actualy locates in tests